About this Sacred Place

 Bon Secours Community Works (BSCW) works to enrich West Baltimore communities with programs and services that contribute to the long-term economic and social viability of neighborhoods.
 Nature Sacred partnered with Bon Secours Community Works to help bring a community vision for Unity Park to life.

-In 2017. housing developer Unity Properties began engaging their residents around the vacant, dumping ground at 2 N. Fulton Avenue located a half block north of 158 units of Bon Secours Family Apartments on West Baltimore Street, and a half block south of Bon Secours Community Works’ Family Support Center, a building that serves close to 4,000 residents annually with programs in child development, career placement, and financial education..
-They discovered community members had three major needs: safe and aesthetically pleasing place to rest and relax; a safe place for children to play and families to gather; and a free water recreation space.
+In 2017. housing developer Unity Properties began engaging their residents around the vacant, 8200 square foot dumping ground at 2 N. Fulton Avenue located a half block north of 158 units of Bon Secours Family Apartments on West Baltimore Street, and a half block south of Bon Secours Community Works’ Family Support Center, a building that serves close to 4,000 residents annually with programs in child development, career placement, and financial education.
+They discovered community members had four major needs: a safe place for resting and playing; relief from the heat; a venue for community celebration; a place for active and imaginative play.
 Firesoul Shakira Franklin’s insight that opening fire hydrants in the summer heat is a quintessential urban American tradition, but that those days are long gone for community residents, was key to the concept of a splash park.
 This space will provide cooling respite during summer heat waves, a place for children to play, and socialization or break opportunities to parents – a key necessity especially for families who may have barriers to accessing public pools.